-- 12.24 An initial question is how to tax the capital incomes of sole traders and partnerships where the return comprises both capital and labour income.
-In principle, there are two potential approaches for splitting income between the capital income and labour income components. - 12.25 One is to identify labour income by attempting to value the labour services that are being provided and then to treat the residual as capital income.
-A key problem with that approach is that it seems impractical to value the labour services that are being contributed. - 12.26 The second approach, and what is used in practice, is to attempt to value the capital income component and to treat the residual as labour income.
+- 12.24 An initial question is how to tax the capital income of sole traders and partnerships where the return comprises both capital and labour income.
+In principle, there are two potential approaches for splitting income between the capital income and labour income components. - 12.25 One approach is to identify labour income by attempting to value the labour services that are being provided and then to treat the residual as capital income.
+A key problem with that approach is that it seems impractical to value the labour services that are being contributed. - 12.26 The second approach, and the one used in practice, is to attempt to value the capital income component and to treat the residual as labour income.
 This can be done by attempting to value capital assets employed in a business and imputing a standard return on these as capital income.
 Everything else is treated as labour income and subject to higher progressive marginal tax rates.
-This means that if someone has a very smart idea and can generate economic rents, these rents will be taxed as labour income. - 12.27 In calculating capital income, Norway allows an imputed interest rate known as the rate of return allowance (RRA) on the value of capital in the business to be taxed as capital income.
-The RRA, which is currently around 1.3%, is based on interest rates on government bonds and is practically risk free.
-This income (along with forms of passive capital income, such as interest and rents) is taxed at 22%.
+This means that if someone has a very smart idea and can generate economic rents, these rents will be taxed as labour income. - 12.27 Norway calculates capital income by multiplying the value of capital in a business by an imputed interest rate, known as the rate of return allowance (RRA).
+The RRA, which is currently around 1.3%, is based on interest rates on government bonds and is practically risk free.71 This income (along with forms of passive capital income, such as interest and rents) is taxed at 22%.
 Other income is taxed as labour income and subject to higher progressive income tax rates.
+It should be noted, however, that it is far from a simple exercise to estimate the true risk-free rate, especially in the context of some negative interest rates on government borrowing in Europe.

-The RRA is based on the 3-month interest rate for Treasury Bills:
+71 The RRA is based on the 3-month interest rate for Treasury Bills: